The Pope

 The first successors

-The New Testament already names the first links of the Roman chain.
-After Peter comes Linus, greeted by the second letter to Timothy: “Eubulus, Pudens, Linus and Claudia greet you.”
-2 Timothy 4:21 Further on appears Clement, that fellow worker of Paul whom tradition recognises as the fourth pope: “... with Clement and my other fellow workers, whose names are in the book of life.”
+The New Testament perhaps already names the first links of the Roman chain.
+The second letter to Timothy greets a Linus whom tradition, from Saint Irenaeus, recognises as the first successor of Peter at Rome.
+“Eubulus greets you, as do Pudens, Linus, Claudia, and all the brothers.”
+2 Timothy 4:21 Further on appears Clement, that fellow worker of Paul whom tradition recognises as the fourth pope: “… with Clement and my other coworkers, whose names are in the book of life.”
 Philippians 4:3 The first of those who held the place of Peter are thus inscribed in Scripture itself.

 Vicar of Christ